apache/spark/docs/streaming-programming-guide.md

 `fileStream` is used).
 To achieve the same fault-tolerance properties for all of the generated RDDs, the received data is replicated among multiple Spark executors in worker nodes in the cluster (default replication factor is 2).
-This leads to two kinds of data in the system that need to recovered in the event of failures:
+This leads to two kinds of data in the system that need to be recovered in the event of failures:

 1. *Data received and replicated* - This data survives failure of a single worker node as a copy of it exists on one of the other nodes.